aelij/ConfigureAwaitChecker/README.md

 ConfigureAwait Checker
 ======================

-ReSharper extension and Roslyn analyzer that check for tasks are not awaited using `ConfigureAwait`.
+ReSharper extension that check for tasks are not awaited using `ConfigureAwait`.

 ![](https://i.imgur.com/UbEjrNf.png)